-Not know their home or work address.
+Victims may: Not know their home or work address.
 Live in poor, substandard or unsuitable accommodation.
+Have no choice where or who they live

 Have no choice where or who they live with.
 Live in groups in the workplace, rarely leaving.